-When you work in the healthcare industry you will have to deal with hostile patients.
+When you work in the healthcare industry you’ll have to deal with hostile patients.
 The most important thing to remember is that most patients act hostile because they are uncomfortable, afraid, and in pain.
 The setting of the hospital and being away from the family can take a toll on a person.

 I once encountered a patient who was refusing medication.
 I tried to convince the patient but she was not listening.
 To handle the patient I got the charge nurse and physician involved.
 I also contacted a social worker to help with the situation.
 After calming down the patient and talking with her it was determined that she prefers the medicine mixed with chocolate.
-The social worker was able to get through the patient, who was elderly and had dementia.
+The social worker was able to get through to the patient, who was elderly and had dementia.
 Failure to communicate her needs led to hostile behavior.

 I notified the social worker and the nurse manager of the situation.
 They communicated with the mother and urged her to share the identity of the biological father.
 The information was shared only with the relevant healthcare professionals and not with the entire staff.

-Sample questions of adaptability:
+Sample Questions of Adaptability

 The nursing profession is not as easy as there is constant uncertainty, urgency, and crisis.
 To answer these questions you need to share adaptability challenges and highlight lessons learned.

 Explain the situation and reasons you felt under pressure to perform and prove your credibility.
 Share step-by-step details of the actions you took to handle the stress and get through the situation.
 Mention the results you were able to achieve and the lessons you learned along the way.

 When I was working as a senior nurse I was responsible for handling the patient assignment.
 I was the resource to junior nurses.
 It was my job to ensure time was properly managed.
 To make sure I could assist others I stayed highly organized.